hydro-project/hydroflow/book/example_3_surface.md

 that we will use as the type for our external inputs.
 - the preceding line, `use serde::{Deserialize, Serialize};`, allows us to serialize/deserialize (serde) data.
 We will not use this in our example, but it's extremely common in distributed Hydroflow programs.
-- the #derive[...] line before that derives certain basic traits we will need for any struct to work in Hydroflow.
+- the `#derive[...]` line before that derives certain basic traits we will need for any struct to work in Hydroflow.

 We could have skipped all three of these lines and simply used `usize` in place of `UsizeMessage` throughout this example.
-But it's common in distributed programs that we will deal with I/O inputs that have more complex structure and require serde support.
+We use a custom struct here because it's typical: distributed programs typically deal with network inputs that have more complex structure and require serde support.